UmeanNever/B2NER/README.md

 - [Cite](#cite)

 ## Data (B2NERD)
 One of the paper's core contribution is the construction of B2NERD dataset.
-It's a cohesive and efficient collection refined from 54 English and Chinese datasets and designed for Open NER model training. **The preprocessed test datasets (7 for Chinese NER and 7 for English NER) used for Open NER OOD evaluation in our paper are also included in the released dataset** to facilitate convenient evaluation for future research.
+It's a cohesive and efficient collection refined from 54 English and Chinese datasets and designed for Open NER model training.

+The standardized test datasets (7 for Chinese NER and 7 for English NER) used for Open NER OOD evaluation in our paper are also included in the released dataset to facilitate convenient evaluation for future research.
+Note that **we do not make any changes to the entity annotations in the test sets**; only the label names are standardized.

 See the table below for our train/test splits and dataset statistics.

 We provide 3 versions of our dataset.
  - `B2NERD` (**Recommended**): Contain ~52k samples from 54 Chinese or English datasets.
 This is the final version of our dataset suitable for out-of-domain / zero-shot NER model training.
 It features standardized entity definitions and pruned, diverse training data, while also including separate unpruned test data.